 Situated on Plaza de Toros, this institution not only pays tribute to local bullfighters, but also offers a glimpse into how the pastime has developed over the years.
 Razor-sharp swords and matador costumes are just some of the artefacts displayed, while you can also see stuffed bullheads.

-Numerous film screenings and seminars take place throughout the year complementing the items on show, while the museum also contains a library that stocks a wide range of books on bullfighting.
+Numerous film screenings and seminars take place throughout the year complementing the items on show, while the museum also contains a library that stocks alternatives and a wide range of books on bullfighting.

 Mubag Gravina Fine Arts Museum